-What future for Switzerland in a globalised world? - SWI swissinfo.ch
+What future for Switzerland in a globalised world?

 Adrian Beer, CEO of a company active in repairing environmental damage, may have sent a chill down the spine of many a listener in Bern’s casino hall on Saturday with his vision of megacities, population growth and infrastructure projects.

-But the chief executive of the Madrid-based Grupo Beer is optimistic that technology will help master the challenges of the future, notably through boosting cooperation, trade and mobility.
+But the chief executive of the Madrid-based Grupo Beerexternal link is optimistic that technology will help master the challenges of the future, notably through boosting cooperation, trade and mobility.

 “Creating networks will result in more stability,” he said.
 Beer is convinced that efforts of the private sector will be more successful than any state can ever be.

-Mariano Tschuor of the Swiss Broadcasting Corporation – swissinfo’s parent company – had a critical look at unstoppable developments in the media sector, the impact of social media, citizen journalism and real time communication.
+Mariano Tschuor of the Swiss Broadcasting Corporationexternal link – swissinfo’s parent company – had a critical look at unstoppable developments in the media sector, the impact of social media, citizen journalism and real time communication.

 He pleaded for quality journalism based on expertise, context and reflection to counter manipulation, half-truths and oversimplification.